prajitdas/EBXPrivacy/README.md

 See [here](https://github.com/cernekee/WinXP) for a proof of concept.
 You can prevent this by not allowing native libaries to load, which will, unfortunately, often result in a crash.

-XPrivacy 3 does partly address this problem for [vanilla Android KitKat](https://source.android.com/) and some other frequently used ROMs (see below).
+EBXPrivacy 3 does partly address this problem for [vanilla Android KitKat](https://source.android.com/) and some other frequently used ROMs (see below).
 This is done by hooking into the Android counterparts of the user space functions.
 Unfortunately, not all user space functions have an Android counterpart, meaning that this cannot be done for all restrictions.
-Nevertheless, the most sensitive data, like contacts and your location, can safely be protected by XPrivacy 3.
+Nevertheless, the most sensitive data, like contacts and your location, can safely be protected by EBXPrivacy 3.

-*XPrivacy 3 modes*
+*EBXPrivacy 3 modes*

 * AOSP mode = vanilla (Google) Android KitKat or:
 	* [OmniROM](http://omnirom.org/)